ritchieaseke/Data-Analytics-Portfolio/README.md

 <p>

 #### Snscrape was used to scrape twitter for tweets on "NHS Service"
-  The results of which are appended to a list, converted to a pandas dataframe and then saved as a csv file.
+  The results of which are appended to a list, converted to a pandas dataframe.
+The data was cleaned by removing dubplicate tweets before being saved as a csv file.
-  This process is repeated for each year between 2017 and 2022
+  This process is repeated for each year between 2017 and 2022.
   > [Veiw code](https://github.com/ritchieaseke/Data-Analytics-Portfolio/blob/b43b0c6e2dcb1b85f2a371c471bd138aee83968d/Project1_nhsSentimentAnalysis/sentiment_analysis_twitter_data_scrapping.py)

 </p>